Linda Storsteen, M.S., M.A.

 Three more “memory based” explanations are “Familiarity-based Recognition,” “Cryptamnesia,” and “Stored Memories.”
 Familiarity-based recognition is just what it sounds like: you have a Déjà vu eliciting event and your brain matches it with an existing, but different, memory trace.
 Cryptamnesia is where information learned is forgotten and then invoked when a similar situation unfolds.
 Finally, Stored Memories are those memories that are gleamed from books, movies, etc. and when you are exposed to something similar, there is Déjà vu.
 For example: as a young child you see the movie North by Northwest and then when as an adult you visit Mt.
 Rushmore, you feel you have been there before.

 Another strong candidate for Déjà vu is Temporal Lobe Epilepsy.
 Many researchers believe that Déjà vu is a “neurological anomaly related to improper electrical discharge in the brain (Wikipedia).”
 According to “Probing Q” website and Claire Flaherty-Craig, a neuro-psychologist at Hershey Medical Center, “Those patients reporting Déjà vu are temporal lobe seizure patients.”
 New to this writer, mild epileptic episodes are very common.
 Have you ever experienced a “jolt” in a muscle when falling asleep?
 Yes, it is a mild epileptic episode!
-Some say that the most common from of Deja vu is Associative (memory based) epilepsy.
+Some say that the most common form of Deja vu is Associative (memory based) epilepsy.
 Others think that Déjà vu is distinctly different.
 It is a very difficult event to study: you don’t know when it will occur, it happens quickly and only to certain people, and there are usually no witnesses or physical effects other than someone saying, Déjà vu!

 Then there is the Hologram Theory.
 Dr. Hermon Sno postulates that “memories are like holograms, meaning that you can recreate the entire three-dimensional image from any fragment of the whole.”
 The smaller the fragment, the less clear the picture.
 “Déjà vu, he says, happens when some detail in the environment we are currently in (a sight, sound, smell, et cetera) is similar to some remnant of a memory of our past and our brain recreates an entire scene from that fragment (Lee Ann Obringer, How Déjà vu Works).”
 A small piece of familiarity produces a Déjà vu experience.